Poto-Poto: Geography

 The neighborhood is cross-cut by two main paved arteries, Avenue de la Paix which runs north–south and Avenue de France which runs east–west.
 Nearly every other street in Poto-Poto is unpaved; most are called ruelles (alleyways) in French.
 The railyards of the Congo-Ocean Railway border Poto-Poto to the south.
-To the north lies the district of Moungali, an extension of the arrondissement of Poto-Poto (sometimes referred to as "Poto-Poto Deux") but in recent decades a large and mostly residential neighborhood in its own right.
+To the north lies the district of Moungali, an extension of the arrondissement of Poto-Poto (sometimes referred to as "Poto-Poto Deux") but a large and mostly residential neighborhood in its own right.
 Poto-Poto is bordered on the east by the residential neighborhood of Ouenzé, and on the west by the government/commercial zone known as le Plateau.

 Notable features

 Poto-Poto is home to the Sainte-Anne Basilica, a large Catholic church which sits near the intersection of Avenue de la Paix and Avenue de France.
 It was constructed during the late colonial era with brick walls and a green tiled roof, and was consecrated in 1949.
 Directly across the roundabout from the basilica is the Maison du Peuple, the seat of local government.
 The center of the neighborhood is dominated by a market, one of Brazzaville's largest.
 Since the 1990s Poto-Poto, like most other neighborhoods of Brazzaville, has been home to numerous small but boisterous evangelical churches of all denominations.
 There are also at least six mosques, including the Masjid al-Sunna (or Sunni Mosque) on Rue Bacongo, which is the largest mosque in Congo and holds nearly 2000 worshippers; its construction was entirely financed by members of Brazzaville's West African immigrant population.
-Finally, the Hotel Marimar (named for a popular 1994 Mexican telenovela starring Thalía) rises majestically above Avenue de la Paix and welcomes a discerning clientele from throughout the city, most of whom arrive without luggage and do not spend the night.
-Pockmarks in the hotel's facade left by bullets and rocket-propelled grenades, reminders of the 1997 civil war, were finally cemented over in 2005 at the behest of the government.
 Poto-Poto's denizens may also partake of various varieties of nightlife in the neighborhood's famous bars and clubs, including Chez Faignond which was one of the first Congolese-owned nightspots, established in 1948.
 The Ecole de Peinture de Poto-Poto (Poto-Poto School of Painting), though technically located in Moungali, is a renowned artistic centre which has produced numerous artists with a distinctive visual style.